mamba-org/quetz/docs/source/deploying/configuration.rst

     region="..."

 :project: The Google Cloud Project ID to work under
 :token: A token to pass the `gcsfs`.
-See the `gcsfs documention <https://gcsfs.readthedocs.io/en/latest/index.html#credentials>`_ for valid values.
+See the `gcsfs documentation <https://gcsfs.readthedocs.io/en/latest/index.html#credentials>`_ for valid values.
 :bucket_prefix:
 :bucket_suffix: channel buckets on GCS are created with the following semantics: ``{bucket_prefix}{channel_name}{bucket_suffix}``
 :cache_timeout: Timeout in s after which local GCS cache entries are invalidated.
 Set to a value <=0 to disable caching completely.
 Default is that entries are never invalidated.